Time and location

 conduct in computer science.

-On written exercises and hands-on assignments, it is permissible to
+On problem sets and project assignments, it is permissible to

 refer to public external sources such as books, websites or software,

 as long as you cite external sources that contributed to your

 solution.
 However we have generally tried to design assignments so

 that searching for external resources is not a necessary or efficient

 strategy.
 So we recommend you spend your time thinking about

 We would encourage you to discuss the concepts covered in class with